 The 50 Top Research Universities

-Our list was chosen based on the following criteria:
+The ranking for the top research univerities was determined based on the following criteria:

 - The university has at least one research center or institute that functions under the jurisdiction of the university, but as a separate entity.
 (35%)